To Rowhedge by ferry across the River Colne

 - But continuing with the main walk: the path bears right and you continue ahead, ignoring ways off and in 330 metres you cross a path with a footpath post on your left and continue onwards.
 In 140 metres you have a choice of either forking right on a path (between 8 inch wide lichen covered concrete gateposts), your direction 210°, back down to the riverbank, to continue for 200 metres by the riverbank before rejoining the ‘upper’ path, or just staying on the ‘upper’ path.

-- In 190 metres, where your track begins to have hedges on both sides, fork left to continue in the same direction, now with the hedges on your right-hand side.
-In 150 metres turn right through a wooden swing gate and turn left [*] to rejoin the tarmac lane and continue on towards town, your direction 335°.
+- In 190 metres, where your track begins to have hedges on both sides, you can if you wish fork left into the field on your left to continue along its right-hand edge in the same direction, now with hedges on your right-hand side, to rejoin the track in 150 metres, but the recommendation is you just keep ahead on the track.
+In 150 metres where the field-edge route rejoins from the left, keep ahead, your direction 335°.

-- In 200 metres ignore a private road to the left.
-In a further 270 metres, you come out on to a main road where you turn left , your direction 305°.
+- In 200 metres ignore a private road to the left to Marsh Farm.
+In a further 270 metres, the track joins the private quarry road as both come out on to a main road, which you cross then turn left along its grassy verge, your direction 305°.

-- In 110 metres , opposite the driveway of a house called The Chase, go left through a metal kissing gate, your direction 260°, on a path gently downhill through trees and bushes.
+- The road swings to the right and after 110 metres , with the driveway of a house called The Chase on your right, cross back over the road to go through a metal kissing gate, your direction 260°, on a path gently downhill through trees and bushes.
 In 280 metres go through another metal kissing gate and onwards.
-In 220 metres go over a stile and turn half right over the disused railway bank and along a grassy path across a water meadow, heading back towards the riverbank.
+In 220 metres go up steps over the disused railway embankment, going down steps on the other side then through a metal kissing gate and onto a grassy path across a water meadow, heading back towards the riverbank.

-- In 225 metres climb up steps ([A], see above) and turn right back along the sea wall path and you need to retrace your steps into town, to the Rose & Crown pub.
+- In 225 metres climb up steps ([A], see above) and turn right back along the sea wall path and you need to retrace your steps into town, to the Rose & Crown pub a possible lunch stop.
 The ferry is 25 metres beyond the pub